Our Team (Members, Authors and Associates)

-Animesh Roul is the Executive Director of Society for the Study of Peace and Conflict.
+Animesh Roul is the Executive Director of the Society for the Study of Peace and Conflict, New Delhi.
 He is involved with independent think tanks, media houses, and policy organizations in India and abroad.
 He holds a Master of Philosophy (M.Phil.) degree from the School of International Studies, Jawaharlal Nehru University, New Delhi.
 He has a master's degree in Modern Indian History and specializes in counterterrorism, radical Islam, terror financing, armed conflict and issues relating to arms control and proliferation in South Asia.
-He has written extensively on these subject areas in journals, policy magazines, and the press, including Terrorism Monitor, the CTC Sentinel, Jane’s Intelligence Review, Militant Leadership Monitor, ISN Security Watch, Non Proliferation Review, NBR Analysis and CBW Magazine, among others.
-Recently he coauthored a book on the India’s indigenous terror group (‘Indian Mujahideen: Computational Analysis and Public Policy, Springer, New York, 2013).
+He has written extensively on these subject areas in journals, policy magazines, and the press, including Jamestown Foundation’s Terrorism Monitor and Militant Leadership Monitor, the CTC Sentinel, Jane’s Intelligence Review, ISN Security Watch, Non-Proliferation Review, NBR Analysis (The National Bureau of Asian Research), and CBW Magazine (Manohar Parrikar Institute for Defence Studies and Analyses (MP-IDSA), among others.
+He co-authored a book on India’s indigenous terror group (‘Indian Mujahideen: Computational Analysis and Public Policy, Springer, New York, 2013).

-His views appeared in the Rediff.com, Economics Times, the Hindu, International Business Times, among others.
-He also edits ‘South Asia Conflict Monitor’ (SACM), a monthly online bulletin on armed conflicts and terrorist violence in South Asia.
-Roul is the recipient of MacArthur Foundation’s Asia Security Initiative Blogger award for 2009 and 2010, and Presently he blogs at the Terror Finance Blog.
-He also blogged frequently at the Counterterrorism Foundation’s blog on South Asian terrorism issues between 2006-2011.
-In his earlier stint he worked as a Research Associate at New Delhi based Institute for Conflict Management.
-He is responsible for setting research agenda, commissioning papers, and overall management of website and print publications, coordinating with SSPC network of Scholars/journalists, fundraising and overall promotion of SSPC research activities.
+His views appeared in Rediff.com, Economics Times, the Hindu, My Nation, and International Business Times, among others.
+He also edits the ‘South Asia Conflict Monitor’ (SACM), a monthly online bulletin on armed conflicts and terrorist violence in South Asia.
+Roul is the recipient of the MacArthur Foundation’s Asia Security Initiative Blogger award for 2009 and 2010.
+He was a core member of the Counterterrorism Foundation’s blog on South Asian terrorism issues between 2006-2011.
+In his earlier stint, he worked as a Research Associate at New Delhi-based Institute for Conflict Management (The South Asia Terrorism Portal).
+He is responsible for setting the research agenda, commissioning papers, and overall management of website and print publications, coordinating with the SSPC network of writers and scholars, fundraising and overall promotion of SSPC research activities.
 [Emails: firstname.lastname@example.org/ email@example.com]

-Vijay Sakhuja (Ph.D.) is one of the founding members and President of Society for the Study of Peace and Conflict.
-Dr. Sakhuja is former Director, National Maritime Foundation, New Delhi.
-He is now Visiting Professor and Senior Fellow, Gujarat National Law University, Gandhinagar, and Visiting Senior Fellow, Maritime Security Programme of the Rajaratnam School of International Studies, Nanyang Technological University, Singapore.
-Dr Sakhuja has been on the research faculty of Institute of Southeast Asian Studies (ISEAS), Singapore; Director (Research), Indian Council of World Affairs (ICWA); Senior Fellow, Centre for Airpower Studies (CAPS) and Observer Research Foundation (ORF); Research Fellow at the Institute for Defence Studies and Analyses (IDSA), and United Service Institution of India (USI).
-Dr. Sakhuja received MPhil and PhD degrees from the Jawaharlal Nehru University in New Delhi.
-He has published over 40 books, edited volumes and monograph on international relations, Indo-Pacific geopolitics, Southeast Asia and South Asian security, maritime security, maritime history, the Arctic and Blue Economy.
-His current research focus is maritime connectivity and infrastructure, and disruptive and neo-digital technologies.
-He is author of ‘Asian Maritime Power in the 21st Century: Strategic Transactions - China, India, Southeast Asia’; ‘Confidence Building from the Sea: An Indian Initiative’; co-author of ‘Climate Change and the Bay of Bengal: Evolving Geographies of Fear and Hope’; His recent academic works are Asia and the Arctic: Narratives, Perspectives and Policies (2016), Perspectives on Blue Economy (2017), The Blue Economy: Concept, Constituents and Development (2017), and South Asia Defence & Strategic Perspective (2018).
-He is member of the international editorial board of Journal of Indian Ocean Region (Taylor & Francis).
+Vijay Sakhuja (PhD) is one of the founding members of the Society for the Study of Peace and Conflict, New Delhi.
+Dr Sakhuja is the former Director of the National Maritime Foundation, New Delhi.
+He is now Visiting Professor and Senior Fellow at Gujarat National Law University, Gandhinagar, and Visiting Senior Fellow at the Maritime Security Programme of the Rajaratnam School of International Studies, Nanyang Technological University, Singapore.
+Dr Sakhuja has been on the research faculty of the Institute of Southeast Asian Studies (ISEAS), Singapore; Director (Research) of the Indian Council of World Affairs (ICWA); Senior Fellow of the Centre for Airpower Studies (CAPS) and Observer Research Foundation (ORF); Research Fellow at the Institute for Defence Studies and Analyses (IDSA), and United Service Institution of India (USI).
+Dr Sakhuja received M.Phil and PhD degrees from the Jawaharlal Nehru University in New Delhi.
+He has published over 40 books, edited volumes and monographs on international relations, Indo-Pacific geopolitics, Southeast Asia and South Asian security, maritime security, maritime history, and the Arctic and Blue Economy.
+His current research focus is maritime connectivity and infrastructure and disruptive and neo-digital technologies.
+He is the author of ‘Asian Maritime Power in the 21st Century: Strategic Transactions - China, India, Southeast Asia’; ‘Confidence Building from the Sea: An Indian Initiative’; co-author of ‘Climate Change and the Bay of Bengal: Evolving Geographies of Fear and Hope’; His recent academic works are Asia and the Arctic: Narratives, Perspectives and Policies (2016), Perspectives on Blue Economy (2017), The Blue Economy: Concept, Constituents and Development (2017), and South Asia Defence & Strategic Perspective (2018).
+He is a member of the international editorial board of the Journal of Indian Ocean Region (Taylor & Francis).

 Deba R MOHANTY